mobiledge/mobiledge.github.io/README.md

 *Source: Tutorial > Manual > Advanced*
 - To learn a Subject, follow a step-by-step tutorial first.
 - To consolidate the kowledge, follow up with the programming guide/reference type book.
-- To master the subject, finich by reading an 'advanced' book.
+- To master the subject, finish by reading an 'advanced' book.

 ## Rules for Organization